zvory/guide-to-coop/README.md

 Get at least three people to review your resume.
 Don't just ask one or two people, get multiple.
 Especially look for people that get decent jobs.
 Why at least three people?
 Because each person has their own weird ideas or is going to focus on some specific problem, but when you get a lot of people looking you can get a comprehensive critique that is less biased.
 Write down everything that people say, don't try to memorize it.
 Whenever I critique a resume I ask people to write things down otherwise there's no point.

+Read the section on resumes from the book Cracking the Coding Interview.
+In general UWaterloo has a pretty good machine for refining resumes into a good format.

 ### Interview Practice

 But Leetcode isn't enough.
 Well, it is, but there's still work to be done.